Tips for people who stammer on using the phone, asking for things in shops, saying your name and more.

 Our 'I Stammer' cards can help here as well.
 Download or order them and show them to people.
 They explain that you stammer and need more time.

 Does your job involve meeting new people and introducing yourself?
-Our 'Reasonable Adjustments: a guide for employees' has tips for asking your employer to make your job easier.
-See the Downloads section below.
-See Stammering At Work for more about adjustments.
+Download our 'Reasonable Adjustments: a guide for employees' below.
+It has tips for asking your employer to make your job easier.
+See Stammering At Work to read more about adjustments.

 Alexa & Siri voice commands